Agenda

 Inclusee

-With the evolving funding models, compliance reforms, and rising operational costs, aged care providers are under increasing pressure to balance financial viability with high-quality, person-centred care.
-This workshop equips executives and financial leaders with the tools, strategies, and frameworks to strengthen financial sustainability, optimise resource allocation, and build long-term business resilience in an environment of uncertainty and reform.
+With evolving funding models, compliance reforms, and rising operational costs, aged care providers are under increasing pressure to balance financial viability with high-quality, person-centred care.
+This workshop is designed to equip executives and financial leaders with practical tools, strategies, and frameworks to strengthen financial sustainability, optimise resource allocation, and build long-term business resilience in an environment of ongoing reform and uncertainty.

 • Analyse financial pressures and opportunities within the new aged care funding and regulatory landscape

-• Develop sustainable business models that balance compliance, quality care, and profitability
+• Develop sustainable business models that balance compliance and profitability

 • Strengthen financial governance, risk management, and scenario planning to future-proof their organisation